APPELLATE DIVISION [TOP]

 - The Function of Legislation Representative and Coordinator

 Each deputy and each support staff member in the Appellate Division strive to serve the office in protecting criminal convictions as well as shaping the law through sound legal advice, high quality motions, writs & appeals, and cogent legislative efforts.

 BUREAU OF INVESTIGATION [TOP]

-The District Attorney's Bureau of Investigation (BOI) is made up of 113 District Attorney Investigators (DAIs), 45 Public Assistance Investigators (PAIs) and almost two dozen support staff, all stationed throughout the office's four branches and other offsite locations.
+The District Attorney's Bureau of Investigation (BOI) is made up of 121 District Attorney Investigators (DAIs).
 The primary function of the BOI is to provide the DA's office its law enforcement component by taking part in developing a criminal case to the point of proof beyond a reasonable doubt to ensure convictions in court.
-The technical investigations staff provides assistance to DDAs in the production of trial exhibits, fingerprint analysis, promotional materials and audio/visual production.
+The Trial Support Services (TSS) staff provides assistance to DDAs in the production of trial exhibits, fingerprint analysis, promotional materials and audio/visual production.

-The BOI is comprised of nine units, each of which is managed by a lieutenant and at least one supervising investigator.
-The units include: PreTrial; Economic Crimes and Insurance Fraud; Family Protection; Gang Prosecution; Special Operations; Branches; Professional Standards; and Public Assistance Fraud.
+The BOI is comprised of nine units, each of which is managed by a commander and at least one supervising investigator.
+The units include: Pre-Trial Investigations, Economic Crimes and Insurance Fraud, Family Protection, Gang Prosecution, Special Operations, Branches and Training.

 CASE DISPOSITION [TOP]